GALAHAD SHA package#

 sha_control_type structure#

-#include <galahad_sha.h> struct sha_control_type { // fields bool f_indexing; ipc_ error; ipc_ out; ipc_ print_level; ipc_ approximation_algorithm; ipc_ dense_linear_solver; ipc_ extra_differences; ipc_ sparse_row; ipc_ recursion_max; ipc_ recursion_entries_required; bool space_critical; bool deallocate_error_fatal; char prefix[31]; };
+#include <galahad_sha.h> struct sha_control_type { // fields bool f_indexing; ipc_ error; ipc_ out; ipc_ print_level; ipc_ approximation_algorithm; ipc_ dense_linear_solver; ipc_ extra_differences; ipc_ sparse_row; ipc_ recursion_max; ipc_ recursion_entries_required; bool average_off_diagonals; bool space_critical; bool deallocate_error_fatal; char prefix[31]; };

 detailed documentation#